 Kaleidoscope Play & Learn groups (KPL) are free, weekly 90+ minute drop-in play groups led by community facilitators that engage children and their caregivers in culturally and developmentally appropriate play activities.
 The groups meet once a week, and promote peer to peer learning, hands-on active, child development education, and community-building for mutual support.
 Kaleidoscope Play & Learn was designated as a Promising Practice by the University of Washington's Evidence-Based Practice Institute in 2013.
 The model was created by Child Care Resources, a non-profit serving King and Pierce Counties, and stems from their work to provide support and information to FFN caregivers.
-The model was created with community guidance representing community-based organizations, ethnic/cultural communities, public libraries, schools, public health, and funders.
-In 2018, Best Starts partnered with community-based organizations and Child Care Resources to add 31 additional weekly KPL play groups.
+The model was created with community guidance representing community-based organizations, ethnic/cultural community-based organizations and Child Care Resources to add 31 additional weekly KPL play groups.
 Kaleidoscope Play & Learn groups are held in a variety of neighborhood locations, such as libraries, community centers, schools, apartment buildings and shopping centers.